Qwetek/SlackAPI/README.md

 # SlackAPI

-A fork of [Inumedia/SlackAPI](https://github.com/Inumedia/SlackAPI) which changes the underlying socket protocol to use WebSocket4Net.
-This allows the library to function correctly on Mono, as Mono's implementation of System.Net.Websockets is rather broken.
+A fork of [Baggykiin/SlackAPI](https://github.com/Baggykiin/SlackAPI) for debugging purposes.

 This is a third party implementation of Slack's API written in C#.
 This supports their WebAPI aswell as their Real Time Messaging API.